Download the policy here – Speaking Up (Whistleblower) Policy

 What is the policy?

-The Speaking Up Policy has been developed to ensure employees can raise genuine concerns regarding actual or suspected breaches of our ethical and legal standards (including suspected instances of fraud or corruption) without fear of reprisal or feeling threatened by doing so.
-This Policy aims to:
+The Speaking Up (Whistleblower) Policy has been developed to ensure employees can raise genuine concerns regarding actual or suspected breaches of our ethical and legal standards (including suspected instances of fraud or corruption) without fear of reprisal or feeling threatened by doing so.

-• Encourage people to report an issue if they genuinely believe someone has breached the BOOM Company Policies and Charters, Code of Conduct, the law or has been involved in fraud or corruption;
+- encourage people to report an issue if they genuinely believe someone has breached the BOOM Company Policies and Charters, Code of Conduct, the law or has been involved in fraud or corruption;

-• Outline the procedure that will be followed to deal with all reported misconduct or unethical behaviour; and
+- outline the procedure that will be followed to deal with all reported misconduct or unethical behaviour; and

-• Assist in ensuring that serious misconduct or unethical behaviour is identified and dealt with appropriately and in a timely manner.
+- assist in ensuring that serious misconduct or unethical behaviour is identified and dealt with appropriately and in a timely manner.

 This Policy should be read in conjunction with BOOM’s Code of Conduct and Fraud Policies.